This boat is available as three options; digital plans, full-sized paper plans and kits Details>>

 Includes PDF files for the full-sized plans and manual that can be printed and DXF files that can be used to cut the plywood at a local CNC shop.

-Includes full sized plans and manual.
+Includes seven-page plans booklet, 19' x 3' hull panels sheet, and manual.
 DXF files available for an extra $30.

 Find out what other people have to say about their experience building the Expedition Rowboat.